-We teach sex and relationships in a variety of ways:-
+SRE is delivered in a variety of ways by both Teachers and Teaching assistants:-

-Through other subjects and curriculum areas, such as Science and PE.
-We believe these subjects contribute significantly to pupil's knowledge and understanding of his or her own body and how it changes and develops.
+- Through other subjects and curriculum areas, such as Science and PE.
+We believe these subjects contribute significantly to pupil's knowledge and understanding of his or her own body and how it changes and develops. - In PSHE we teach pupils about Relationships and encourage them to discuss issues. - Through Science and PSHE we teach children about the parts of the body and how they work and in KS2, we explain to them what will happen during puberty.
+We follow the guidelines and materials in the national scheme of work for science as well as visits from the school nurse.
+We encourage pupils to ask for help if they need it.

-- In PSHCE we teach pupils about Relationships and encourage them to discuss issues. - Through Science and PSHCE we teach children about the parts of the body and how they work and in KS2 we explain to them what will happen during puberty.
-We follow the guidelines and materials in the national scheme of work for science.
-We encourage pupils to ask for help if they need it. - In Year 6 special emphasis is placed on health education through utilising the support of outside agencies e.g. School Nurse.
+In Year 6 special emphasis is placed on health education through utilising the support of outside agencies e.g. School Nurse for puberty talks.